 The gold that's been favored by the royal family since 1911 also has a slightly pink hue to it, which makes it even more one-of-a-kind and fit for a princess.
 Dukes was fairly spot-on in terms of her engagement-ring guesses, so we trust her wedding-ring judgement.

 According to Entertainment Tonight, the royal family has used this specific Welsh gold from the Clogau St. David’s Mine for the past century.
 From the queen mother to Princess Diana to Kate Middleton, the royal wedding rings have featured Clogau gold.
 No pressure, Meghan and Harry.

-While royal women have kept in line with the Welsh gold wedding band tradition, Prince William was the first male royal to choose not to wear this style.
+While contemporary royal women have kept in line with the Welsh gold wedding band tradition, Prince William was the first male royal to choose not to wear this style.
 So, if Prince Harry and Markle decide to ditch the Welsh gold, it wouldn’t come as much of a shock.
-However, Dukes noted that Markle frequently wears yellow-gold jewelry, so a Clogau gold wedding band would mirror her own personal style.
-The Clogau gold also has a slightly pink hue to it, which makes it even more one-of-a-kind and fit for a princess.
-Based on past royal wedding rings, Roberts surmises that the newly engaged couple would most likely choose "very plain" gold bands.
+Harry himself may also follow in his brother's footsteps and choose not to wear a wedding band at all.

 With officially less than two months until the royal wedding (mark your calendars!), we couldn't be more excited as more details begin to unfold, like the pair's wedding cake and more guest list information.
 Since couples typically want to pick out their wedding bands at least two months before the wedding to allot enough time for production, we're hoping these royals will place their orders soon, especially considering they may turn to rare Welsh gold.